peterhry/peterhrynkow.com/resume.md

 Responsibilities:

 - Scoping, documenting, and overseeing the development of features for a complex customer intelligence platform
-- Coaching, mentoring, and motivating the development team as Scrum Master
+- Coaching, mentoring, and motivating an 8-person development team
+- Facilitating sprint events and driving continuous improvement as Scrum Master
 - Championing a culture of excellence and accountability within the organization
 - Defining developer roles and responsibilities
 - Conducting career development discussions, goal setting exercises, and assessments